 Was the renewal of the fleet essential for the first pillar, the environment?

 Yes, renewing the fleet was, but so was improving operational efficiency.
-We’ve implemented a number of initiatives, including measuring and reducing the weight of our aircraft, the processes of digitisation, market momentum for sustainable aviation fuels and improving how we manage our waste.
+We’ve implemented several initiatives, including measuring and reducing the weight of our aircraft, the processes of digitisation, market momentum for sustainable aviation fuels and improving how we manage our waste.

 Until very recently, aviation and sustainability were two incompatible concepts for a lot of people.
 Does communication remain a challenge?

-Practically right up to the pandemic, it seemed like there was some kind of planetary plot against aviation.
-But beyond the fact that simplified messages cannot explain or solve complex problems, I think that the sector is also partly to blame, because, for a long time, it hasn’t known how to communicate.
-Now, we’re giving a lot of importance to telling what we’re doing and what the future of fuels is, because the core of the issue here is the fossil fuels used by engines.
+Practically right up to the pandemic it seemed as if there was some kind of planetary plot against aviation.
+But, beyond the fact that simplified messages cannot explain or solve complex problems, I think that the sector is also partly to blame because, for a long time, it hasn’t known how to communicate.
+Now, we’re giving a lot of importance to explaining what we’re doing and what the future of fuels is, because the core of the issue here is the fossil fuels used by engines.